With Shinkansen trains such an important part of Japan’s transport network, Shinkansen train cars have continued to evolve over the years.

 When travelling in Japan today, the Shinkansen series you’re most likely to encounter is the N700 series.
 This series was introduced in 2007 and is used on a number of lines, like the Hikari Shinkansen Tokyo to Kyoto route, or the Mizuho Shinkansen and Kodama Shinkansen services on the Tōkaidō, San’yō and Kyushu Shinkansen lines.

 The N700 series is full of engineering advancements that help make it such an important generation of Shinkansen.
 There’s the simple fact that these train cars have a maximum speed of 300 kph, which is also the top speed of the fastest Shinkansen currently operating.
 But the N700 series is also capable of tilting up to one degree, which allows it maintain speed on curved track.
 It’s also able to accelerate faster, taking just three minutes to reach 270 kph.

 All these factors enable the N700 series to cut down its travel time between stops, helping Japan Rail pass holders get to their destination quicker.

 The Cutting Edge Alfa-X

-Japan has proven its technological track record with the Shinkansen and things only seem to be improving with the Alfa-X series currently in development.
+Japan has proven its technological track record with the Shinkansen and things only seem to be improving with the Alfa-X series currently in development by JR East.
 Also called the Class E956 train, it is an experimental Shinkansen train being developed for future use.
 The first train of the Alfa-X series was revealed in May 2019 and is capable of running at speeds up to 360 km/h.
 With new records being set up to 400km/h in 2020, making the Alpha X the fastest bullet train on conventional rails in Japan.